tensorflow/ecosystem/docker/README.md

 If you make any updates to the code, increment the version and rerun the above commands with the new version.

+## Running the mnist Example

+The [mnist.py](mnist.py) example reads the mnist data in the TFRecords format.
+You can run the [convert_to_records.py](https://github.com/tensorflow/tensorflow/blob/r0.11/tensorflow/examples/how_tos/reading_data/convert_to_records.py) program to convert mnist data to TFRecords.

+When running distributed TensorFlow, you should upload the converted data to a common location on distributed storage, such as GCS or HDFS.